Namib Minerals Ordinary Shares (NAMM) - Total Liabilities

 About Namib Minerals Ordinary Shares

 Namib Minerals operates as a gold producer in Africa and Democratic Republic of Congo.
 The company owns and operates How Mine, Mazowe Mine, and Redwing Mine located in Zimbabwe, Africa.
-It also holds interest in 13 exploration permits in the Democratic Republic of Congo.
 The company was incorporated in 2024 and is based in Grand Cayman, Cayman Islands.
-Namib Minerals operates as a subsidiary of T… Read more
+Namib Minerals is a subsidiary of The Southern SelliBen Trust.